Vision-X/HP_DMI_Tool_Guide/README.md

 1) Plug the Bootable USB into an open port and Power on the machine.
 Quickly press "F9" to enter boot menu (alternatively, you can use "F12" to enter BIOS Select menu and then choose boot menu in the list)

-2) Select Bootable USB image (HP DMI / Branding tool)
+2) Select your bootable drive: 'UEFI - USB Flash disk'

 3) Allow shell script to run and it will bring you to an options screen.
 Select 'Enter DMI information'.